ClassyOS/ClassC/specification.md

 ### Linking Segments Togehther

-If you want to use a function/variable from another segment, you need to tell the linker that segment requires getting the address of the other segment.
+If you want to use a function/variable (__but not type__) from another segment, you need to tell the linker that segment requires getting the address of the other segment.
 To do that, after the function defenition put the "requires" keyword and the names of the required segments.
 For example:

 ```c
 data foo {